nrwl/nx/docs/nx-cloud/enterprise/conformance/configure-conformance-rules-in-nx-cloud.md

 Most commonly this would be used to transition a rule from **Evaluated** to **Enabled** after a grace period, to allow contributors to address the violations before enforcement begins, but any combination of current and scheduled statuses is supported.

-## Notes on the application of rules at runtime
+## Notes on the Application of Rules at Runtime

-When `nx-cloud conformance`/`nx-cloud conformance:check` is run, the any configured rules for the current workspace will be dynamically downloaded from your Nx Cloud Organization and applied to the resolved conformance configuration.
-This means that the conformance configuration itself is completely optional when using it with Nx Cloud, but it can still be useful if the workspace wants to combine cloud rules with other rules locally.
+When `nx-cloud conformance` or `nx-cloud conformance:check` are run, any configured rules for the current workspace will be dynamically downloaded from your Nx Cloud Organization and applied to the resolved conformance configuration.
+This means that the conformance configuration itself is completely optional when using it with Nx Cloud, but it can still be useful if the workspace wants to combine cloud rules with other locally-defined rules.

+{% callout title="Organization Rules Override Local Rules" %}
-> By design, the workspace cannot choose to disable the rules configured in Nx Cloud - any conflict between local and cloud rules will result in the local configuration being overridden by the cloud configuration.
+By design, the workspace cannot choose to disable the rules configured in Nx Cloud - any conflict between local and cloud rules will result in the local configuration being overridden by the cloud configuration.
+{% /callout %}

-If the cloud rules we were written to depend on a different version of Nx or Nx Powerpack than is installed within the current workspace, Nx Cloud will handle installing applicable versions dynamically at runtime of the conformance commands.
+If the cloud rules were written to depend on a different version of Nx or Nx Powerpack than is installed within the current workspace, Nx Cloud will handle installing applicable versions dynamically at runtime.